DinoVukelic/New-Graph-for-Data-Extraction/README.md

-Sub ProcessMachineTimes()
+Sub ProcessAllSheets()
     Dim ws As Worksheet
+    Dim reportWs As Worksheet
     Dim machineTimes As Object
-    Dim sheetPattern As String
     Dim machineCategories As Object
     Dim colStart As Long, colEnd As Long
     Dim i As Long
     Dim machineName As String
+    Dim cleanMachineName As String
     Dim timeValue As Variant
-    Dim category As Variant ' Ensure category is declared as Variant Dim minTime As Date, maxTime As Date
+    Dim category As Variant
+    Dim minTime As Date, maxTime As Date
-    Dim reportWs As Worksheet
     Dim reportRow As Long
     Dim timeArray() As Date
     Dim timeIndex As Long